Set Vs. Individual Records for Multipart Print Material (Other Than Periodicals)

 Use a monographic set record for complete works in multiple volumes that are published in the same year with the same title.

-• Examples: Encyclopedias and multivolume biographies where all volumes have the same title
+• Examples: Encyclopedias and multivolume biographies where all volumes have the same title.

 For a multivolume set issued in a container such as a slipcase, even when the volumes are published in the same year with the same title.